SAP keeps outlook as new services accelerate

 It also expects cloud computing firm SuccessFactors, which it bought for $3.4 billion earlier this year, to contribute to an increase in full-year revenue from software and software-related services of between 10 and 12 percent.

-SAP is the world's biggest maker of business software and competes with Oracle ORCL.O and IBM (IBM.N).
+SAP is the world's biggest maker of business software and competes with Oracle and IBM.